columnflow.inference

 Returns a single parameter whose name matches parameter, and optionally, whose category's and process' name matches category and process.

-Returns True if a parameter whose name matches parameter, and optionally whose category's and process' name match category and process, is existing, and False otherwise.
+Returns True if a parameter whose name matches parameter, and optionally whose category's and process' name match category and process, exists, and False otherwise.

 Removes one or more parameters whose names match parameter, and optionally whose category's and process' name match category and process.

-Returns a list of parameter group whose name match group.
+Returns a list of parameter groups whose names match group.

 Returns a single parameter group whose name matches group.

-Returns True if a parameter group whose name matches group is existing, and False otherwise.
+Returns True if a parameter group whose name matches group exists, and False otherwise.

 add_parameter_group(*args, **kwargs)